The Monadic Theory of Toric Words: Almost-periodic words

-An infinite word $\beta = \tau(\alpha)$, where $\alpha$ is (effectively) almost-periodic and $\tau\colon \Sigma_1^* \to \Sigma_2^*$ is a morphism, is (effectively) almost-periodic \cite{muchnik03_almos_period_sequen}.
-Furthermore, the product of an almost-periodic word with an ultimately periodic word is almost-periodic.
-However, by the result \cite{semenov84_logic_theor_one_place_funct} of Sem\"enov, the product of two effectively almost-periodic words need not be effectively almost-periodic.
+On the other hand, by the result \cite{semenov84_logic_theor_one_place_funct} of Sem\"enov, the product of two effectively almost-periodic words need not be effectively almost-periodic.
 This tells us that we cannot immediately use Sem\"enov's theorem to show decidability of the MSO theory of the structure ${\langle\nat;<,P_\alpha,P_\beta\rangle}$ for \eap words $\alpha,\beta$.
-In \Cref{sec-sign-patterns}, we will give explicit words $\alpha, \beta$ that are sign patterns of linear recurrences sequences and effectively almost-periodic, whereas the product $\alpha \times \beta$ is not almost-periodic.
-The proof of \cite{semenov84_logic_theor_one_place_funct}, in comparison, is indirect: it constructs two effectively almost-periodic words $\alpha,\beta$ that encode information about Turing machines such that the MSO theory of ${\langle \nat; <, P_{\alpha\times\beta}\rangle}$ is undecidable.
+In \Cref{sec-sign-patterns}, we give explicit words $\alpha, \beta$ that are sign patterns of linear recurrences sequences and effectively almost-periodic (in fact, one of these words is toric), whereas the product $\alpha \times \beta$ is not almost-periodic.
+The proof obtained in \cite{semenov84_logic_theor_one_place_funct}, in comparison, is indirect: it constructs two effectively almost-periodic words $\alpha,\beta$ that encode information about Turing machines such that the MSO theory of ${\langle \nat; <, P_{\alpha\times\beta}\rangle}$ is undecidable.
 It follows that the word $\alpha\times \beta$ cannot be \emph{effectively} almost-periodic.